unlimitednow/starter-nextjs-trpc-clerk-testing/README.md

 The entire project, thanks to trpc is typesafe end-to-end, from your xata schema until your react component.

-You can update your xata schema and run `npm run xata codegen` to see how everything plays together.
+You can update your xata schema and run `npm run xajta codegen` to see how everything plays together.

 ### Creating a Project